anubhavde/symmetrical-goggles/DATASET.md

 -----

-In case you have any doubts or need help, you can reach out to us via Challenge [Discussions](https://www.aicrowd.com/challenges/airborne-object-tracking-challenge/discussion) or [Discord](#tba).
+👋 In case you have any doubts or need help, you can reach out to us via Challenge [Discussions](https://www.aicrowd.com/challenges/airborne-object-tracking-challenge/discussion) or [Discord](https://discord.gg/BT9uegr).